Schools hold their sites in sacred trust across the generations. This School has had the same magnificent site since 1895.

 Barker’s transition to coeducation, which commenced in 1975, has seen demand grow, becoming one of the top coeducational private schools in Australia.

-In response to this need, Barker is seeking approval through a State Significant Development Application (SSDA) for upgrades to - an aquatics and tennis centre to replace ageing facilities, improved pedestrian infrastructure and a new co-curricular performing arts and exam centre.
+In response to this need, Barker has received approval through a State Significant Development Application (SSDA) for upgrades to - an aquatics and tennis centre to replace ageing facilities, improved pedestrian infrastructure and a new co-curricular performing arts and exam centre.

-The SSDA is also seeking an increase in a historic cap on the School’s student and staff numbers to meet increasing educational demand.
+The SSDA has also established a new student cap to meet the increasing educational demand.

 What’s the latest?